 Finishing Bastille Day military parade (2019) with Flyboard Air was groundbreaking.
-What was the most challenging and what was the most unforgettable moments?
+What was the most challenging and what were the most unforgettable moments?

 (FZ) In the end, the biggest challenge was to participate at the Bastille Day military parade because nothing was sure until the last moment.
 In terms of the technical challenge, it was a routine flight, I didn’t do anything extraordinary.
 On the other hand, I keep an unforgettable memory of the 45 full seconds of my flight on Champs-Élysées next to the President of the French Republic, it was just something exceptional.

-Military Technology has been always the most advanced out there.
-French Defence Ministry pledged $1.5M to Zapata (your company) to develop the devices for the future of defence system.
+Military Technology has always been the most advanced out there.
+The French Defence Ministry pledged $1.5M to Zapata (your company) to develop the devices for the future of the defence system.
 We are now experiencing drone, robotic surveillance being used.
 How do you see the future of military devices and defence systems?

 (FZ) We’ve been awarded a 1.3-million-euro grant for the development of our turbo engines.
 At the moment we are in the early stages of discussions for the use of these machines in the military field.
 In parallel, we are developing turboprop flying platforms that reach much higher speeds and have the capacity to lift much heavier loads over a longer period of time.
 The future is looking towards flying machines, whether manned or unmanned.
 That is the future.
 These machines are free of many of the constraints that helicopters, and airplanes have today.
 I really see all this as the future in the military as well as in the civilian field.